alberthnahas/airs-ch4/README.md

-# AIRS CH₄ Data Processing Workflow
+# AIRS Surface CH₄ Data Processing Workflow

 This repository contains a set of scripts to download, process, and visualize surface-level methane (CH₄) data from the TROPESS/AIRS mission.
 The workflow fetches Level 2 summary data, calculates monthly averages on a defined grid, and produces a final map suitable for analysis and reports.